microsoft/finops-toolkit/docs/_resources/troubleshooting.md

 If you're using another tool, ensure it supports the file type you're using.

+### Power BI: Reports are not showing data

+If the report does not include any data outside of the RangeStart/RangeEnd parameter, you will need to return to the transform data page of the Power BI report, and change RangeStart and RangeEnd to the desired start/end dates for your report.
+See [Set up your first report](../_reporting/power-bi/setup.md) for details.

 ---

 ## Power BI: Exception of type 'Microsoft.Mashup.Engine.Interface.ResourceAccessForbiddenException' was thrown